Home Cocktails Ordinary Drink Cuba Libre

 Pairs Well With

-Grilled shrimp tacos Cuban sandwich Chips and guacamole
+Grilled chicken tacos Cuban sandwich Chips with guacamole

 Quick Facts